DanNixon/sine2020_software_guidelines_paper/report.md

 This software is often unique to the research group and effectively leads to duplicated effort as other research groups develop software for the same purpose.
 The developers of the software frequently change (due to the nature of post docs) and without standards this can lead to the code being difficult to read because the style will change depending on who wrote it.
 This in the worst cases can lead to people believing that the code is incorrect, when it is correct, hence leading to wasted effort.
-The other potential pitfalls with this isolated approach of software development is that bugs are less likely to be found, due to less users and that the software may become too cumbersome to develop leading to the project having to start from scratch.
+The other potential pitfalls with this isolated approach of software development is that bugs are less likely to be found, due to less users.
+Also the software may become too cumbersome to develop leading to the project having to start from scratch.

 The Oxford Dictionaries (https://en.oxforddictionaries.com/) definition of a guideline is “a general rule, principle, or piece of advice”, for example “the organisation has issued guidelines for people working with prisoners”.
 We will use this definition throughout the remainder of this paper.

-The standards and guidelines presented in this paper will suggest the best practises for the current tools that are commonly available.
+The standards and guidelines presented in this paper will suggest the best practises for the current tools that are commonly available today.
-It is possible for standards and guidelines to become out of data.
-For example the European report [ref] is three years old, yet the advice for about how to host code has been superseded but the fundamental ideas are still correct.
+The European report [ref] is three years old, yet the advice for about how to host code has been superseded but the fundamental ideas are still correct.
 Hence, when it is appropriate the idea of the guideline/standard will be abstracted so that a new tool can be chosen in the future.

 In this paper we outline some guidelines and standards for open source software development.